 - Living benefits

-We quoted Northwestern Mutual life insurance online using the calculator on their website, resulting in price estimates between $1 a day and $3 a day, depending on your age, for $400,000 of term life insurance.
-However, you still need to speak to a financial professional in order to buy a policy or get a detailed price breakdown.
+Northwestern Mutual has a calculator on their site that will ask you questions about your family and financial situation in order to recommend you a coverage amount.
+However, you still need to speak to a financial professional in order to buy a policy or get a quote.

 We chose Prudential as the best term for senior veterans because of the ability to convert your SGLI or VGLI to a policy with level premiums for up to 30 years.
-For example, at age 45, you could lock in a rate of $74 a month up to age 75.
+For example, at age 45, you could lock in a consistent monthly rate up to age 75.
 This gives veterans an advantage over other term life policies whose premiums increase every few years as you get older.

 Prudential offers universal life and term life insurance plans.
 The Prudential life insurance plans have optional riders for living benefits, accidental death benefits, and waivers of premium for disability.
 Prudential also offers a few estate planning riders, including an estate protection rider, no-lapse guarantee, and over-loan protection options on the universal life policies.